-The capitation rates are based on calendar year 2014 experience.
-Encounter data is paid through June 30, 2015, while cost report data is paid through March 31, 2015.
-Separate sets of completion factors for the two data sources were developed by summarizing encounter data and applying traditional actuarial techniques to develop estimates of incurred but not paid (IBNP) liability.
+The capitation rates are based on CY 2015 experience.
+Cost report and encounter data is paid through March 31, 2016.
+Consistent completion factors for the two data sources were developed by summarizing encounter data and applying traditional actuarial techniques to develop estimates of incurred but not paid (IBNP) liability.

 First, we stratified the data by category of service and population groupings.
 Claims for each of these population-service category stratifications were analyzed and formed into lag triangles by paid and incurred month.
 Claim completion factors were developed for each month of the base experience period, based on historical completion patterns.
-The monthly completion factors were applied to calendar year 2014 experience to estimate the remaining claims liability for the calendar year.
-Results were aggregated into annual completion factors for each calendar year.
+Completion factors developed through the use of encounter data were compared to MCP reported IBNP liability estimates in the CY 2015 MCP Cost Reports.
+Completion factors from both of these sources were reviewed for reasonableness.
+It should be noted that the completion factors selected do not materially differ from MCP reported IBNP estimates.